dwcaraway/ignitetech/README.md

 ignitetech
 ==========

-A landing page for the IgniteTech meetup in Dayton, OH
+A landing page for the [IgniteTech](http://www.meetup.com/Ignite-Tech/) meetup in Dayton, OH.